-Since graduating Tom has worked with Polimekanos, Micha Wiedmann Studio, Atelier Dreibholz and Atelier David Smith.
+Since graduating Tom has worked with Dalton Maag, Polimekanos, Micha Wiedmann Studio, Atelier Dreibholz and Atelier David Smith.
 Tom also occasionally teaches design and has carried out lectures and workshops at Universities including Central Saint Martins, UWE, Limerick School of Art & Design, Dun Laoghaire Institute, University of Santa Clara, Arts University Bournemouth and Ravensbourne.
-He is currently working as a Font Designer at Dalton Maag.
+He is currently working as a Creative Type Director at Monotype.

 advice for students: